bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 **Main Success Scenario**

 1. Organization accesses the Manage Opportunities dashboard.
 2. System displays all the opprtunities created by the Organization if any.
-3. Organization selects Create New Opportunity.
+3. Organization can create a new opportunity or edit a existing one.
-4. System presents a form for required details.
+4. System presents a form for required details including:
+  - Title
+  - Description
+  - Location
+  - Date
+  - Category
 5. Organization submits the form filled.
 6. System checks and validates the inputs and saves the new opportunity.
-7. Organization can also edit or delete existing opportunities from the same dashboard.
+7. Organization can also delete existing opportunities from the same dashboard.
 8. System confirms any changes with a success message.

 **Extensions (Alternate Flows)**